Related Post: Early Autumn Canoe Tripping In the Heart Of Temagami

 As Phillips noted in his report, the ochre markings are spread out over a ten-meter length of the white quartzite surface.
 Overhead ledges protect the painted markings from the worst of the run-off water.
 They face east/southeast and are thus spared the worst of the winds from the NW.
 The above photo shows the site from the north end with the dot in the circle as the last of the pictographs.

 In 1913 F.G.
 Speck visited Bear Island in Lake Temagami while working for the Geological Survey of the Canadian Federal Government’s Department of Mines.
 He was an American anthropologist whose main focus was Eastern Woodlands cultures (Algonkian and Iroquoian); at the time he was a professor at the University of Pennsylvania.
-He recorded this statement (which sounds like it has been edited and polished somewhat) by Aleck Paul, who was one of the members of the Temagami band on Bear Island at that time.
+He recorded this statement (which sounds like it has been edited and polished somewhat) by Aleck Paul, who was one of the estimated 95 members of the Temagami band on Bear Island at that time.
 He was also serving as second chief that year.

 If one were to take the above account as reliable and accurate, it would mean that (almost all of) the pictographs in the area are not Anishinabe but rather Iroquois in origin.
 It would also date them back to no more than the 1780s when the Iroquois led by Thayendanegea (known to us as Joseph Brant) left the Five Nations territory of Upper New York State for what was then Upper Canada (i.e. Ontario), having picked the British side in the rebellion of the Thirteen Colonies.
-Since the Iroquois do not have a pictograph tradition, the story does not really stand up.
+Since the Iroquois do not have a pictograph tradition, the story does not really make sense.
 Nor does the stated reason for the drawing of the pictographs.
 By the year 1800, any Iroquois “advance party” that was leaving the newly-formed U.S.A. would not be returning to their people!